 What does a Term Sheet contain?

-Here is a list of the key terms of a term sheet that must be included by a startup lawyer in Mumbai:
+Here is a list of the key terms of a term sheet that must be included by a lawyer:

 1. Consideration for the money invested: A convertible note is a credit which has an option of getting converted into equity at a future date.